arnav-pc/arnav-pc.github.io/README.md

 ## Bio:

-I'm an experienced Engineering Lead with a strong background in Computer Science.
-I specialize in backend and data engineering, software architecture, and leading high-performing engineering teams.
-I love developing scalable and efficient software solutions and strive for excellence in engineering leadership.
-Throughout my career, I've worked on creating and managing complex distributed systems, focusing on boosting engineering productivity and fostering innovation.
-I thrive in dynamic environments, taking ownership of products and promoting engineering best practices.
+Experienced Engineering Lead with a strong background in Computer Science, specializing in backend and data engineering, software architecture, and leading high-performing teams.
+Skilled in developing scalable software solutions and managing complex distributed systems.
+Focused on boosting productivity, fostering innovation, and promoting best practices in dynamic environments.

 ## Experience: